kala13x/magtisun/README.md

 You can see examples in Makefile and magtisun.c files to see how to compile correctly and use functions from libmagtisun.

-Full API documentation will be available soon.
+You can see API documentation in libmagtisun.h file.
+Each function is fully documented.

 ###Simple CLI interface